 The below video comes from the vaults of the Norwegian Broadcasting Corporation – the NRK.
 Sadly, the audio is in Norwegian only, with no subtitles, but the visuals and our text above will help guide you through an interesting story.
 Used by permission – all rights reserved.

-Read more about Norwegian history The Norwegian horse and its history – part 1
+Read more about Norwegian history in The Norwegian horse and its history – part 1

 Main sources: «Gammel norsk bondekost» – Ingrid Andersen 1965. | «Husmorboken» – J.W.Cappelens Forlag 1938.